 I firmly believe that oral hygiene, oral health awareness, and education are the foundational aspects of dental care, of which we are in the greatest need in Pakistan.
 Mothers, in particular, should be helped to realize the immense importance of oral health care, especially for the long term and for their children.
 Women, men, and society in general also need to be educated that dental care is much more important than the gender of the dentist.
 Religious beliefs must be respected, especially in a conservative and fundamentalist Islamic culture like ours.
 This must inform the dentist who seeks to serve because it is essential to gain a patient's trust and make her comfortable with the procedure.
 I see that as my foremost responsibility.
-Since women who are not provided with dental care because of a shortage of female dentists live in rural areas, mobile dental clinics just for women seem like a good idea, especially for screenings.
-In addition to rural areas, there is also a great need on the outskirts of large cities where the rural poor have fled in search of a better life, generally living in most squalid and unhealthy conditions.
+Since women are not provided with dental care because of a shortage of female dentists who live in rural areas, mobile dental clinics just for women seem like a good idea, especially for screenings.
+In addition to rural areas, there is also a great need on the outskirts of large cities where the rural poor have fled, searching for a better life, generally living in most squalid and unhealthy conditions.
 Pakistan is teeming with the underserved for various reasons, the chief of which is poverty.

 I have been flying back and forth between Pakistan and Boston for the past three years, preparing for advanced dentistry studies here in America.
-I am currently volunteering at a church on Newbury street that runs a food pantry for homeless people, with special outreach to women.
+I am volunteering at a church on Newbury Street that runs a food pantry for homeless people, with special outreach to women.
 We find them on the street, tell them about our program, and provide them with the whole dining experience due to our volunteers, cooks, servers, dishwashers, etc. We also attend to these women's primary health concerns, helping them find assistance as needed.
-This program, aiming to provide a psychological and social uplift and free food, is an excellent model or example of everything I love about the USA.
+This program, aiming to provide psychological and social uplift and free food, is an excellent model or example of everything I love about the USA.

 As I entered Logan International Airport in 2013, a whiff of cold air bought the sweetest scent of freedom and growth.
 I felt like an electric current running through every nerve in my body.
 I feel empowered.
 My experience at XU, in particular, although short, has put things in a clear perspective for me.
 The rich and diverse educational culture in dentistry at XU has helped broaden my intellectual horizons and capabilities.
 I now see how pushing the envelope beyond the comfort zone is the crux of human growth.
-My longing for excellence in my profession has been greatly enhanced, particularly by learning new clinical techniques from Drs.
-XXXX and XXXX on topics including Planning and Grafting in Complex Implant and Evaluation of Fixed and Removable Prosthetics.
+My longing for professional excellence has been greatly enhanced, particularly by learning new clinical techniques from Drs.
+XXXX and XXXX on Planning and Grafting in Complex Implants and Evaluation of Fixed and Removable Prosthetics.
 I was left in awe and ready to give my all to a DDS program here in America.